 Figure 1: Flow chart for goat meat Production

-Source: (Azeez, 2021)
+(Azeez, 2021)

 3.2.2 Preparation of Nile Tilapia (Oreochromisniloticus)

 2kg of tilapia fish was decaled, eviscerate and washed properly with warm water for about 5minutes.
 The fish was thereafter to cut into pieces and cooked for about 20minutes to soften it, the fish was grinded using mortar and pestle the grinded fish was packaged to a bowl in the food processing laboratory.
 The flow diagram for the fish production is shown in Figure 2.
 (Azeez et al., 2021)